10 to Midnight: Production

 Producer Pancho Kohner had made a number of films with Charles Bronson and J. Lee Thompson.
-They purchased the film rights to the 1978 novel The Evil That Men Do (by R. Lance Hill).
+They purchased the film rights to the 1978 novel The Evil That Men Do, by R. Lance Hill.
 Cannon Films chairman Menahem Golan wanted to market Bronson's next film project and the adaptation of the novel was going to be that project.
-But Kohner estimated the rights to the novel and the cost of the screenplay to be worth $200,000 dollars.
+But Kohner estimated the rights to the novel and the cost of the screenplay to be worth $200,000.
 Menahem refused to pay and the deal fell through.

 However, Menahem still offered to market Bronson's next film project, just not based on that novel.
 He and Kohner had already arranged a visit to the Cannes Film Festival to promote The Evil That Men Do.
 He asked Kohner to come up with a new project and fresh title, and 10 to Midnight was the result of his brainstorm.
 At the Festival they promoted the project to potential buyers, as a film featuring action, danger, and revenge.
 But at this point, they really had no script for the suggested film.
 Back in Los Angeles, they went in search of a story.
 A colleague of Kohner's, Lance Hool, suggested using the screenplay Bloody Sunday by William Roberts.
 They simply attached the already chosen title to that screenplay.
 (The Evil That Men Do later ended up being financed by ITC Entertainment.)

 The name of killer Warren for Warren Stacy was based on Hollywood star Warren Beatty.

 Actor Gene Davis, who played Warren, said that director J. Lee Thompson pretty much left him alone to form his character, but told him "We don't want the role to be sympathetic..." presumably so as to make the ending have more impact.

+Two scenes in the original script were eventually not shot, one with Warren interacting with a 10-year old girl at the park, and another with Warren being hit on by a gay man.
+The original ending had Leo wrestle Warren down to the ground during their final confrontation, but Bronson refused to get up close and personal with a naked Davis.

 The music for 10 to Midnight was composed by Cannon Films mainstay Robert O. Ragland and the film was recorded by cinematographer Adam Greenberg.
 The film also features actor Robert F. Lyons and actress Kelly Preston (listed as Kelly Palzis) in smaller roles.